ThibaultDucray/PatchOrganizer/README.md

 This is PatchOrganizer, a small tool that will help you organize your Ampero(c) presets files on your Mac or Windows computer.

+# Use the software

+Don't care about the source code?
+1. Go to the [Release](https://github.com/ThibaultDucray/PatchOrganizer/releases/) section
+2. Download the application zip file
+3. From the Finder / Explorer, unzip (uncompress) it
+4. Right clic on the application file
+5. Chose "Open" and ignore the warnings if any

+Also... read the user guide provided in the [Wiki section](https://github.com/ThibaultDucray/PatchOrganizer/wiki): **you use this software at your own risk**.

 # What's inside the files?

 The source code: